leontraykov/store/README.md

 Have fun!

-**Curriculum in Ruby.
+EN: **Curriculum in Ruby.
 Simulation of a store with the function of buying stuff.**

 To use the program, you need to open the `ruby main.rb` file.